Ankushk-01/Java-course/Classes/README.md

 By default the variable defined in `interfaces` are have `static and final` keyword with then because the interface will never going to intalized and have fixed sapce so we can't set values after it is defined.

+# IMPORTANT POINT

+1. Class extends the other class
+2. class extends the other abstract class
+3. class can implements the interfaces
+3. interfaces can also extends the other interfaces